tony-jacobs/widget.js/ROADMAP.md

   - Include: time, money, and phone numbers.
   - Should be pluggable.
 For example, phone numbers is not general.

-* Globals to be hidden in a closure:  Tracking, showIframePopup, showContentPopup

-* Remove 'addAnchorSupport' -- too complex and too buggy

 Medium
 --